ayivima/vectorkit/README.rst

 ``cov`` - Returns the covariance between two vectors

-``crossmul`` - Returs the cross product of two 3-dimensional vectors
+``crossmul`` - Returns the cross product of two 3-dimensional vectors

 ``describe`` - Returns a description of a vector, including its dimensions and memory size